 Mātaioho - To wake up action.
 The role the national curriculum plays in local curriculum design and implementation, and decision making in which the rights of the ākonga to learn are paramount.
 A connection for us: Continue to develop and review our local curriculum so that it does reflect its intended purpose and the importance of our local history, especially to tangata whenua.
-Our question to answer: Can we see this connection evident in our Māori students?
+Our question to answer: Are we giving effect to Te Tiriti o Waitangi?
 Mātainuku - To focus on creating a foundation.
 The central pou that states the purpose of the curriculum and calls us to action.
 A connection for us: Our local curriculum is steeped in foundations, good practice, learner outcomes and aspirations.
 Our curriculum is student based and focused.
-Our question to answer: Can we see this connection evident in our Māori students?
+Our question to answer: Are we giving effect to Te Tiriti o Waitangi?
 Mātaitipu - To deliberately consider the development of young people.
 The central pou that expresses the vision for young people.
-A connection for us: Our Kamo Primary School Curriculum (known as our green folder) Whānau and teacher meetings Our question to answer: Can we see this connection evident in our Māori students?
+A connection for us: Our Kamo Primary School Curriculum Whānau and teacher meetings Our question to answer: Are we giving effect to Te Tiriti o Waitangi?